Pinaki82/indent-code/README.md

 # indent-code
 A Vim plugin to indent code.
+Indents code while saving a file.

 Write the following lines to your .vimrc for convenience.